Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-database.md

 To connect to our PostgreSQL database, we'll:

 1. Add a connection string to your user secrets.
+Replace *your_password* with your Postgres user password.
-Mac users, your Postgres password is **devpassword**.
+    > Mac users, your Postgres password is **devpassword**.
 Windows/Linux users, use whatever password you chose when you installed Postgres.
     ```sh
     dotnet user-secrets init
     dotnet user-secrets set 'JewelryJunctionConnectionString' 'Host=localhost;Port=5432;Username=postgres;Password=your_password;Database=JewelryJunction'